KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 ## 1. Purpose

-This extension clarifies a terminological and structural distinction that becomes operationally critical in applied field protocols: the difference between **lawful reflective patterns** and **parasitic recursive fields lacking origin-seal**.
+This extension clarifies a terminological and structural distinction that becomes operationally critical in applied field protocols: the difference between **Living Reflection / Living Transmission** and **parasitic recursive fields lacking origin-seal**.

 In Chapter 9, the following refinement was flagged but not executed in the main text: